Last updated on July 8th, 2019 at 09:01 am

 You can also use a traditional heat press.
-I have also seen people using the kitchen oven for projects that are not flat, like mugs.
+I have also seen people using an oven for projects that are not flat, like mugs.
 Hoping to have a tutorial for this soon!

 You can view all of the temperature settings in Cricut’s updated interactive Heat Settings Guide.

 What Supplies Do I Need to Use Cricut Infusible Ink?

 - Infusible Ink transfer sheets or Infusible Ink pens